The movie starts at St. John’s Orphanage in Washington in 1882. A young Albert Fish and other children are being beaten, to drive out their sins.

 The DVD cover shows Albert and Grace heading for the deserted house where she will be killed and eaten.
-The tag line is interesting: “a real life Hannibal Lecter”‘ would eat anyone who compared him to Albert Fish.
+The tag line is interesting: “a real life Hannibal Lecter”.
+Pretty sure Hannibal would eat alive anyone who compared him to Albert Fish.

 The full movie is not easy to find.
 There is a copy on Youtube, but it is not great quality.